-The city’s compact, pedestrian-friendly city center offers a wealth of culture, shopping, sights, restaurants and nightlife.
+The city’s compact, pedestrian-friendly city centre offers a wealth of culture, shopping, sights, restaurants and nightlife.
 It is also home to great industries like Volvo, SKF and Astra Zeneca.
 It buzzes with the energy of innovation.

 But most importantly, it is a city with a view to the future.
-An ultra modern and sustainable city development plan is underway.
+An ultra-modern and sustainable city development plan is underway.
 The Gothenburg region is expecting to build 105 000 new homes by 2035 and 110 000 new workplaces.
 It is definitely a city on the move, taking its greatest leap forward.
 You want to be a part of this journey!

 Location & connectivity

 The city lies on the west coast.
 You can easily reach Gothenburg by flight, train, bus and ferry.
 The international airport Landvetter is located 20 km south-east of the city centre and from here you can travel to various destinations in Europe and the world.

 The port of Gothenburg is the largest in the Nordic countries.
 The river Göta Älv runs straight through the city, and you can reach the archipelago islands in less than one hour from the centre.

 Gothenburg is really the city of endless opportunities.
 The region has an extensive variety of trade and industry spanning more than 750 different industries.
 It is also one of Europe’s most innovative regions, and our companies are world-leading in numerous areas.
 Here you can help develop everything from self-driving and connected vehicles to life-changing medicines.
 And you’ll be working with forward thinking, creative and collaborative people from all over the world.